dart-archive/www.dartlang.org/src/site/codelabs/ng2/index.markdown

 <i class="fa fa-key key-header"> </i> <strong> Key information </strong>

-* These inputs are enabled once the file is loaded.
+* These inputs will be enabled once the file is loaded.

 </div></div>